Millions Launch Pathetic Bid To Feign Interest In Football

-MILLIONS of men across England have emarked on a pathetic attempt to pretend to care about football, it was confirmed last night.
+SENSITIVE men across England have embarked on a pathetic attempt to pretend to care about football.

-As the England squad flew to South Africa there are high levels of concern among sensitive non-football fans that to admit ambivalence would be like standing on a step ladder in the middle of the high street and screaming 'Look at my vagina'.
+As the World Cup begins there are high levels of concern among nice, intelligent non-football fans that to admit ambivalence would be like standing on a step ladder in the middle of the high street and screaming ‘Look at my vagina’.

-English teacher Tom Logan said: "To me, football is nothing more than a massive PE lesson with the occasional murder thrown in.
+English teacher Tom Logan said: “To me, football is nothing more than a massive PE lesson with the occasional violent assault thrown in.

 "But if anyone asks, I'll mutter something about how 'I've always liked to watch the big games' and that Leo Walnut should probably have been in the main team.